 Here’s a quick tip!
 While you are working through an area, get rid of the no-brainers first.
 And then when you get to an item that is tricky, imagine that by throwing it away you are creating space for something new and better to replace it.

-Imagine how you will feel when that new and exciting thing comes into your life to replace it and you will soon begin enjoying the decluttering!
+Imagine how you will feel when that new and exciting thing comes into your life to replace it and you will soon begin to enjoy the decluttering!
 It can be a tremendous weight off your shoulders to get rid of things that are no longer useful or bring happiness to you.
 By getting rid of the clutter, you will also have more room to decorate your home with things you really love!

 Another good way to encourage yourself to get rid of things is to go out of your way to look for things to donate to your favorite charity.
 It is always easier to get rid of something if you know that someone else will benefit from it.
 Why let something sit in your closet unused when you can donate it to someone else who will genuinely benefit from it?